 Yet liturgy is also a humble reality, and participation in liturgy does not exhaust our duties as Christians.
 We shall be judged for attending to justice and giving witness to the truth, for hungry people fed and prisoners visited.
 Liturgy itself does not do these things.
 Yet good liturgy makes us a people whose hearts are set on such deeds.
 Liturgy is our communion, our strength, our nourishment, our song, our peace, our reminder, our promise.
 This singular meeting with the Lord Jesus leads us to make all the events and circumstances of our lives occasions for meeting him.
 Liturgy is for me the bedrock of all my prayer and the measure of all my deeds.

 We shall be judged for attending to justice, and giving witness to the truth.
 Both are important elements of preaching, and preaching as testimony that brings about liberation.
 One final, yet important note to close this opening section regarding my operative theology of preaching, which is indeed firmly placed in the sacramental imagination, and formed by the liturgical life of the church in varied forms: For me, as a preacher who is not ordained, it must be said that the call to preach is first, and foremost, rooted in my baptism.
 As Vincent Pastro notes, reflecting on texts from Paul and the Book of Revelation, “It is a priestly task to preach—for all of us, from ‘every tribe and language and people and nation.’
 Preaching is intimately connected with baptism.
 It is not simply the result of ordination, but a consecration, a charism, of the baptized.”
 That charism is universal, shared by those who are ordained and those who are not.
-I will return to the question of ordination at the end of this paper.
-However, for now, while perhaps not all are called to preach, to attend to the preaching life, I believe that all of us who are baptized are indeed called to testify, to share the Good News, to evangelize, to bring about the Reign of God in a troubled world.
+While perhaps not all are called to preach, to attend to the preaching life, I believe that all of us who are baptized are indeed called to testify, to share the Good News, to evangelize, to bring about the Reign of God in a troubled world.
 And those of us who are called to preach—and live the preaching life that is required to fulfill that call—must urgently attend to the act of liberation through prophetic proclamation.